 I learned at a young age how to handle and prepare poultry from my mother, an outstanding cook – her turkey is far superior to any that I have tasted.
-My mother taught me to soak turkey over night in a bath of salt to tender and remove harmful bacteria.
-First my mother would freeze a fresh turkey, she believes it seals in the flavor.
-Then time to soak the frozen turkey over night.
+My mother taught me to soak turkey overnight in a bath of salt to tender and remove harmful bacteria.
+First, my mother would freeze a fresh turkey, she believes it seals in the flavor.
+Then time to soak the frozen turkey overnight.
 Next through rinsing, draining and patting dry of the bird.
-I love rituals so my mothers holds a special pace in my turkey preparation.
-I’ve bought fresh turkey from the farm, from high end and frozen from lower end grocery store.
-My only hard fast rule is all natural.
+I love rituals so my mothers hold a special place in my turkey preparation.
+I’ve bought a fresh turkey from the farm or from high end and frozen from a lower-end grocery store.
+My only hard fast rule is all-natural.
 How you dress and cook the turkey plays an import part in how good your turkey taste.

 A Simply Perfect Roast Turkey

 - 8 cups prepared the homemade stuffing

 - Preheat oven to 325 degrees F (165 degrees C).
 Place rack in the lowest position of the oven.

 - Remove the turkey neck and giblets, rinse the turkey, and pat dry with paper towels.
 Place the turkey, breast side up, on a rack in the roasting pan.
 Loosely fill the body cavity with stuffing.
 Rub the skin with the softened butter, and season with salt and pepper.
 Position an aluminum foil tent over the turkey.